Eusebius (consul 489)

-Flavius Eusebius was a bureaucrat of the Eastern Roman Empire.
+Flavius Eusebius (Greek: Εὐσέβιος) was a bureaucrat of the Eastern Roman Empire.
 He was magister officiorum (492-497) under the rule of Anastasius I, and appointed twice consul for Constantinople: once in 489 with Petronius Probinus as his Western counterpart; and again in 493 with Albinus as his counterpart.

 The fact he was appointed consul twice suggests he was somehow related to the Emperor Anastasius.